realthunder/FreeCAD_assembly3/Readme.md

 git submodule update --init slvs
 ```

-If you are using Ubuntu 16.04, then you can check out the pre-built python
+If you are using Ubuntu 16.04 or Windows 64-bit, then you can check out the
-binding at `asm3/py_slvs` subdirectory.
+pre-built python binding at `asm3/py_slvs` subdirectory.

 ```
 cd asm3
 git submodule update --init py_slvs
 ```

-Or, simply build your own, which is quite simple on Ubuntu.
+#### Build for Ubuntu

+To build for Ubuntu, run

 ```
 apt-get install libpng12-dev libjson-c-dev libfreetype6-dev \